-In 2014, a study in substance use disorders compared outcomes of psychiatrists and nonpsychiatrist physicians enrolled in state physician health programs for substance use disorders.
-Essentially, it evaluated outcomes of psychiatrists and physicians in these programs.
-Then, it compared them to people with other professions.
+In 2014, a study in substance use disorders compared outcomes of psychiatrists and non-psychiatric physicians enrolled in state physician health programs for substance use disorders.
+Essentially, it evaluated outcomes of psychiatrists and physicians in these programs and compared them to people within other professions.
 Before the study, the common belief was that physicians in emergency medicine, psychiatry, surgery, or anesthesiology may need specialized care.
-This is because they may be more vulnerable to substance abuse disorders and mental illness.
-At least, more so than those who work in other branches of medicine.
-This is where the topic of the study becomes important to healthcare providers today.
+This belief is due to the perception that they are more likely to be more vulnerable to substance abuse disorders and mental illness than those who work in other branches of medicine.
+This topic of the study has become important to healthcare providers today.

 Substance use disorders can be devastating to a person’s career, social life and physical health.
 To stop addiction from hurting you and the people around you, seek professional help before it goes too far.
 For more information on how substance abuse programs can combat addiction, contact Hayver to ask about our personalized care options at info(at)hayver.com.